 - Hold a Bachelor of Nursing Degree from a New Zealand Nursing Programme or equivalent overseas university qualification

 - Hold a New Zealand Registered Nurse registration and a current Annual Practice Certificate with no restrictions that would have a negative impact on ability to participate in the programme

-- Have graduated within the last two years and practiced as a Registered Nurse for less than six months at the time the programme commences
+- Have graduated within the last 2 years and practiced as a Registered Nurse for less than six months at the time the programme commences

-- Positions will be advertised on the St George's Hospital website and through SEEK approximately four months before commencement dates
+- Positions will be advertised on the website and through SEEK approximately 4 months before commencement dates

-- Applicants will be advised of interview outcomes and offers made accordingly once referees have been contacted
+- Applicants will be advised of interview outcomes and offers made according to ACE guidelines and timeframes